The Limited Edition Slash Gibson Firebird

 The regular Firebirds came with mini-humbuckers, but Seymour Duncan is going full metal using Slash’s signature humbuckers with this bird.
 (See image)

-Slash Signature Seymor Duncan Humbuckers – Image courtesy of reverb.com
+Slash Signature Seymour Duncan Humbuckers – Image courtesy of reverb.com

 • Configuration – HH